|

 launched over 50 satellites which are in low earth orbit and provide the

-company.
-Thermo believes that satellite communication for both voice and data
+assets in 2004.
+Thermo believes that satellite communication for both voice and

 marketplace.
 Given its global reach, the system's ability to transmit voice and